Mortimer333/Dito/README.md

 ```
 We Are Done!
 Few steps are required and I wouldn't call it the easiest to learn library in the world.
 You need to
 understand basics, at least, to start with it but once learned it's pretty good and pleasant to use.

-## Framework
-If you are looking for a ready to go project check this:
-- 💥 Micro Front End,
-- 💥 One-Page Application with Router,
-- 💥 NPM configured Tailwind CSS and esbuild for Dito components with dev/prod mode,
-- 💥 User/Permissions System,

-app skeleton made on Dito 🔥.

 ## Advanced stuff
 With the ___Quick Start___ you can't really use the library, it's only to honestly show the very basics of setup and